Skip to content

 Enter the name

 • Under Triggers, specify when you want to start the task.
-You can choose the Trigger for Daily, Weekly, Monthly, One time when the computer starts, When I log on When a specific event, is logged.
+You can choose the Trigger for Daily, Weekly, Monthly, One time when the computer starts, When I log on, or When a specific event is logged.
 Choose the trigger as per your requirement.
 For explanatory purposes, I will choose Daily.
 Click Next.

 Setup Triggers